Purity in compactly generated derivators and t-structures with Grothendieck hearts

-In \cite[Def.~2]{NSZ} the authors give a definition of a partial silting object which dualises to give a notion of partial cosilting.
-On the face of it, their definition differs from the definition in this article, not least because our definition yields left nondegenerate t-structures and the dual of \cite[Def.~2]{NSZ} yields right nondegenerate t-structures.
-However in the next proposition we show that, in the setting of this example, the dual of the conditions given in \cite[Def.~2]{NSZ} hold for $Q_\rho(C)$.
-Note that the dual of the second condition given in \cite[Def.~2]{NSZ} holds for $Q_\rho(C)$ since the same condition holds for $C$ in $\D{\mathcal{H}}$.
+In \cite[Rem.~1]{NSZ} the authors define a ``partial cosilting object'' to be an object $X$ in $\T$ such that there exists a t-structure $({}^{\perp_{\leq 0}}X,\mathcal{V})$ and $X\in \mathcal{V}^\perp[-1]$.
+If the t-structure $({}^{\perp_{\leq 0}}X,\mathcal{V})$ is left nondegenerate, then $\mathcal{V} = {}^{\perp_{>0}}X$ and the object $X$ is cosilting (see the dual of \cite[Rmk.~3]{NSZ}).
+In the next proposition, we show that, in the setting of this example, the object $Q_\rho(C)$ is partial cosilting in the sense of this article and in the sense of \cite{NSZ}.
+The relationship between the two notions of partial cosilting are not clear in general.